learn-co-curriculum/cs-traversing-trees-readme/README.md

 The parameter, `root`, is the root of the tree we want to traverse, so we start by creating the stack and pushing the root onto it.

 The loop continues until the stack it empty.
 Each time through, it pops a `Node` off the stack.
-If it's a `TextNode`, it prints the contents.
+If it gets a `TextNode`, it prints the contents.
 Then it pushes the children onto the stack.
 In order to process the children in the right order, we have to push them onto the stack in reverse order; we do that by copying the children into an `ArrayList`, reversing the elements in place, and then iterating through the reversed `ArrayList`.

 One advantage of the iterative version of DFS is that it it easier to implement as a Java `Iterator`; you'll find out how in the next lab.

-But first, one last note about the `Deque` interface: in addition to `ArrayDeque`, Java provides another implementation of `Deque`, `LinkedList`.
-We avoided mentioning it earlier, because it can be a little confusing, but `LinkedList` implements both interface, `List` and `Deque`.
-Which interface you get, depends on how you use it.
+But first, one last note about the `Deque` interface: in addition to `ArrayDeque`, Java provides another implementation of `Deque`, our old friend `LinkedList`.
+We avoided mentioning it earlier, because it might seem weird, but `LinkedList` implements both interfaces, `List` and `Deque`.
+Which interface you get depends on how you use it.
 For example, if you assign a `LinkedList` object to a `Deque` variable, like this:

     Deqeue<Node> deque = new LinkedList<Node>();

-You will be able to use the methods in the `Deque` interface, but not all methods in the `List` interface.
-If you assign it like this:
+You can use the methods in the `Deque` interface, but not all methods in the `List` interface.
+If you assign it to a `List` variable, like this:

     List<Node> deque = new LinkedList<Node>();

-You'll be able to use `List` methods but not all `Deque` methods.
+You'll can use `List` methods but not all `Deque` methods.
 And if you assign it like this:

     LinkedList<Node> deque = new LinkedList<Node>();

-You could use *all* the methods.
+You can use *all* the methods.
 But if you combine methods from different interfaces, your code will be less readable and more error-prone.

 ## Resources